Dr Adam McCann

 Lecturer in Law

 Prior to joining the University of Exeter, Adam taught law at the University of Groningen and he also taught on the University of London LL.B international programme at the University of Seychelles.
 His teaching experience at both undergraduate and postgraduate level includes: Criminal Law, Evidence Law, Medical Ethics and Law, Public International Law, and Public Law.
-Adam has also contributed to The Times Higher Education, The Irish Times, and has been interviewed on BBC Radio and Irish national radio in relation to the law on assisted suicide.
+Adam has also contributed to The Times Higher Education, The Conversation, The Irish Times, and has been interviewed on BBC Radio and Irish national radio in relation to the law on assisted suicide.

 Dr McCann's PhD thesis is entitled: "Assisted Dying in Europe: A Comparative Law and Governance Analysis of Four National and Two Supranational Systems."
 It critically examines, by way of qualitative and quantitative analysis, the law on assisted dying in the context of broader social and political theories.

 In short, it argues that public-private governance, as opposed to traditional public governance, can better serve the authoritative issuance and social efficacy demands of the law on assisted dying.
 Approaching the law on assisted dying - that is the law on voluntary active euthanasia and assisted suicide - from this perspective presupposes three things.
 First, it requires that we construct an objective and consistent normative ethical framework to determine the ideal dimension of the law.
 Second, it challenges us to think beyond the contractarian reflex that equates a suitable legal policy with democratic self-determination by a demos.
 And third, it demands that we allocate authority to reform, implement, and evaluate the law on assisted dying between public and private actors, within or beyond the state-level, in accordance with their respective capacities.